AnticOwl/anticowl.github.io/_posts/2025-09-08-Motion-Blur-Shots.md

 ### Cyberpunk 2077
 Required: [Otis_inf Cyberpunk 2077 Camera Tools](https://www.patreon.com/posts/46311727)
 <br>
-As the tool is from Otis_inf and his tools are using a standard interface.
-The process is the same as for UUU4.x/5.x.
+As the tool is from Otis_inf and his tools are using a standard interface, the process is the same as for UUU4.x/5.x.

-* While in game and the tool loader, press `NumPad 0` to pause the game when driving.
+* While in game and the tool loaded, press `NumPad 0` to pause the game when driving.
 * Press `Delete` then `Insert` to hide the HUD and enable the free camera.
 * Frame your shot (FOV, angle, etc).
 * Go to UUU Client and enable the `Camera Path` window.